A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Validation and extensions

 In this section, we validate our signal propagation perspective for pruning networks at initialization.
 To this end, we demonstrate that the orthogonal initialization enables faithful signal propagation, yielding enhanced pruning results.
 Specifically, we provide condition numbers of the input-output Jacobian of the networks (\ie, $s_{\text{max}}/s_{\text{min}}$) for both before and after pruning, and show that they correlate highly with the performance of pruned sparse networks.
 We evaluate various network models on different image classification datasets.
 All results are the average of multiple runs (\eg, 10 runs for MNIST and 5 runs for CIFAR-10), and we do not optimize anything specific for a particular case (see Appendix~\ref{sec:setting} for experiment settings).
 The results are presented in Table~\ref{tab:modern-networks}.

-First of all, the best pruning results are achieved with the orthogonal initialization.
+First of all, the best pruning results are achieved with orthogonal initialization that satisfies layerwise dynamical isometry.
 Looking it closely, it is evident that there exists a high correlation between the condition numbers (both before and after pruning) and the performance of pruned networks; \ie, the network initialized or pruned to have the \underline{lowest} condition number achieves the \textbf{best} generalization error (with an exception for ResNet110).
-Note, all Jacobian singular values being close to 1 (\ie, dynamical isometry), by definition, states how faithful a network will be with regard to letting signals to propagate without amplifying or attenuating.
+Note, all Jacobian singular values being close to 1, by definition, states how faithful a network will be with regard to letting signals to propagate without being amplified or attenuated.
 Therefore, the fact that the condition number of the dense network being close to 1 (or relatively closer towards 1) tends to yield good generalization errors, validates that our signal propagation perspective is indeed effective for pruning at initialization.
+Moreover, we test for other nonlinear activation functions (tanh, leaky-relu, selu), and found that the orthogonal initialization constantly outperforms variance scaling methods (Table~\ref{tab:activation}).

-Furthermore, in~\tabref{tab:modern-networks}, there is a clear correlation between condition numbers of the Jacobians before and after pruning based on \gls{CS}, \ie, the lower CN of the dense network leads to lower CN of the sparse network in most cases.
-This clearly indicates that \gls{CS} is not drastically destroying the signal propagation properties of the network while pruning, even though this is not explicitly enforced.
+Furthermore, notice in~\tabref{tab:modern-networks} that there is a clear correlation between condition numbers of the Jacobians before and after pruning based on connection sensitivity, \ie, the lower CN of the dense network leads to lower CN of the sparse network in most cases.
+This clearly indicates that \acrshort{SNIP} is not drastically destroying the signal propagation properties of the network while pruning, even though this is not explicitly enforced.
 To validate this, we performed random pruning on LeNet with orthogonal initialization for the same sparsity level.
-Indeed, even though initial Jacobian is well-conditioned, random pruning completely destroyed the signal propagation yielding a sparse network with an extremely large condition number and the higher generalization error of $2.67$\%.
+Indeed, even though initial Jacobian is well-conditioned, random pruning completely destroyed the signal propagation, yielding a sparse network with an extremely large condition number and the higher generalization error of $2.67$\%. \NL{Modify after completing the new Section 4.} \NL{Add imagenet results.}

 We further evaluate for wide residual networks on Tiny-ImageNet, and find that the results are consistent (see Table~\ref{tab:tiny-imagenet}).
 We note that Tiny-Imagenet is in general harder than the original ImageNet, due to the reduced resolution and the number of examples but still a large number of classes.
-Moreover, pruning of very deep residual networks (\eg, $110$ layers) is rarely tested in the literature.
+Moreover, pruning of very deep residual networks (\eg, $110$ layers) is rarely tested in the literature. }